František Erben

-František Erben (27 November 1874 – 9 June 1942) was a gymnast, trainer, and educator from Bohemia, in what is now the Czech Republic.
-Erben made his international competitive debut at the 1900 Paris Summer Olympics where he finished in 32nd place.
+František Erben (27 November 1874 – 9 June 1942) was a Czech gymnast, trainer, and educator.
+Erben made his international competitive debut for Bohemia at the 1900 Paris Summer Olympics, where he finished in 32nd place.

+Gymnastics career

+Erben was born on 27 November 1874 in Žižkov, (Note: On page 133 of the official report for the 1900 Paris Olympics, Erben was apparently erroneously listed as being from "Zirkow", rather than Žižkov.
+(As competitors in this event were identified in the Official Olympic Report by surname only, a book published in 1998 further detailing the results of all competitors at these 1900 Olympics helps confirm, on page 262 of that book, that this was, indeed, František Erben of Bohemia.)
+Zirkow is a municipality on the island of Rügen, part of the northeasternmost German state of Mecklenburg-Vorpommern.)
+Bohemia, Austria-Hungary (now a district of Prague, Czech Republic).
+Erben was the 4th (1901) Prague Sokol Slet All-Around Champion.
 He took part in the third-ever World Championships in 1907, where the Bohemian team made its auspicious debut and started their several-decades-long tradition of great success at World and Olympic competition in the sport of artistic gymnastics.
 He took bronze in the overall competition, behind his compatriot Josef Čada and Frenchman Jules Rolland.
 Bohemia also took gold in the team competition, and Erben took gold in both the horizontal bar and pommel horse and bronze in the parallel bars.
 At the next World Championships, in 1909, the Bohemian team won silver, behind France.
 At the next World Championships, Erben won silver on the horizontal bar and bronze on the rings.

+František Erben being presented to Tsar Nicholas II at the 1912 Prague Sokol Slet.